joeholley/tomolink/docs/userguide.md

 http.gracefulwait
 http.request.readLimit
 ```
-Therefore, these field's values could be overwritten by setting the following environment variables:
+Therefore, these field's values could be overwritten by setting environment variables, like this:
 ```bash
 HTTP_PORT=8000
 HTTP_GRACEFULWAIT=20